DarkGhostHunter/FlowSdk/README.md

 header('Location: '. $paymentResponse->getUrl());
 ```

 Of course, is always recommended to [RTFM](http://lmgtfy.com/?q=RTFM).
-[Refer to the Wiki](https://github.com/DarkGhostHunter/FlowSdk/wiki) to see how to use all the services in detail.
+[Refer to the Wiki](https://github.com/DarkGhostHunter/FlowSdk/wiki) to see how to use all the package in detail.

 ## Extending